‘1923’ Played a Trick on Us! [Dutton Rules] - NewsBreak

 Fans who've been speculating that Yellowstone's current Season 5 might be its last can rest easy.
 In a new interview, series star Cole Hauser reveals that the hit show will continue for at least two more seasons.
 Hauser — who plays Yellowstone Dutton Ranch foreman Rip Wheeler on the Paramount...

-Kevin Costner Reveals Emergency Reason He Could Not Attend the 2023 Golden Globe Awards
+Kevin Costner Wins Best Actor in a Television Series at 2023 Golden Globe Awards

-Kevin Costner is among the nominees at the 2023 Golden Globe Awards, which air on Tuesday night (Jan.
-10), but the Yellowstone star won't be on hand to collect his award if he should win.
-Costner turned to social media on Tuesday to explain that he isn't able to attend due to the storms and flooding that have ravaged California in recent days.
+Kevin Costner was among the big winners at the 2023 Golden Globe Awards, which aired on Tuesday night (Jan.
+10).
+The Oscar-winning actor, director and producer walked away with a win for Best Actor in a Television Series — Drama for his role as patriarch John Dutton on Yellowstone.

 Kevin Costner Thanks ‘Yellowstone’ Fans After Golden Globes Win: ‘I Share This Honor’